VictorGambarini/PassEnv/README.md

 - **Simple**: Load/unload environment variables with a single command
 - **Stateful**: Tracks what's loaded and prevents conflicts
 - **Auto-completion**: Tab completion for pass entries
-- **Shell Integration**: Works with bash and zsh
+- **Shell Integration**: Works with bash, zsh, fish, and more

 ## Installation

 ### Prerequisites

 - [pass](https://www.passwordstore.org/) must be installed and initialized
-- Python 3.8 or higher
+- Python 3.10 or higher

 ### Install from PyPI